The Backbone of Financial Reporting: An In-depth Look at the General Ledger from Gen Chart to Sub Accounts

-The general ledger is used to test clearing accounts for a zero balance (i.e., quickly look at balances without detail) and to look for unusual entries (e.g., debit entries in revenue accounts or credit entries in expense accounts).
-It’s a summary of activity by journal, by month, and is primarily used for review and control procedures.
-It provides nine industry specific charts of accounts and gives you the option of customizing the start-up chart for your company.
-It is comprised of a general set and a sub set.
+The general ledger is the cornerstone of any robust financial accounting system.
+It serves as a tool to test clearing accounts for zero balances and to identify unusual entries, such as debit entries in revenue accounts or credit entries in expense accounts.
+This essential chart of accounts provides a summary of activity by journal and month, primarily used for review and control procedures.
+Plus & Minus offers nine industry-specific charts of accounts, and it allows customization to suit your company’s unique needs, consisting of a general set and a sub set.

 Gen Chart (Chart of Accounts)